Paying for Prescriptions Made Easy: 7 Ideas to Help

 Here are some prescription costs to know:

 • People who take the most expensive pharmacy drugs usually do so because there is no alternative.
 For example, the list price of Myalept, a drug to treat lipodystrophy, is over $70,000 per month.
-Chemotherapy drug Mavenclad costs over $50,000 per month.
+The chemotherapy drug Mavenclad costs over $50,000 per month.
 Very few people could even begin to budget for these prescription medication costs.

 1. Talk to your doctor about paying for prescription drugs